Personal Responsibility and Work Opportunity Reconciliation Act of 1996: Immigrant welfare

+Once the laws were implemented, most lawfully residing immigrants were barred from receiving assistance under the major federal benefits programs for five years or longer.

-All other immigrants, including illegal immigrants, temporary residents, and those who are lawfully present in the U.S., are considered "not qualified".
+All other undocumented immigrants, including temporary residents, are considered "not qualified".
 With a few exceptions, PRWORA excluded people in both categories from eligibility for many benefits: TANF, food stamps, Supplemental Security Income (SSI), Medicaid, and State Children's Health Insurance Program (CHIP).

 PRWORA enforced new citizenship requirements for federal public benefits.
 The involvement of immigrants in public benefits programs greatly decreased after the enactment of 1996 welfare reform laws.
 In light of the restrictions to federal funding under the law, states were allowed to grant aid out of their own funds to address the welfare needs of immigrants.

 Benefit programs

 Two of the key policies under PRWORA are the inclusion of immigrants in TANF and Medicaid.
 In 2009, 22 states had extended TANF benefits and Medicaid to immigrants.
 Five states (California, Hawaii, Minnesota, New York, and Washington) provide assistance to some nonqualified immigrants.
 Oftentimes, these policies have had discriminatory effects towards minorities.
 For instance, race has a strong negative correlation for TANF assistance granted to immigrants, as states with large African American populations were more likely to correspond with excluding lawful permanent residents from the program.
 In addition, states with large immigrant populations were more likely to correspond with people participating in Medicaid, as the program was designed to incentivize high-poverty states to include more people.
 In fact, high-poverty states acquire higher federal funding rates for each individual they cover through Medicaid.